mdrafi28/javascript-games/README.md

 ---

-## 📜 License

-This repository is licensed under the **MIT License**.
-You’re free to use, modify, and distribute the code as long as proper credit is given.
-See the [LICENSE](./LICENSE) file for details.

----

 ### 🌟 Support the Project

 If you find this project helpful:

 - ⭐ Star the repository
 - 🧑‍💻 Contribute your own game or fix bugs
 - 💬 Share this project with friends

 > “Play.
 Code.
 Learn.
-Contribute.” — *Hacktoberfest 2025* 💻🎉
+Contribute.” — _Hacktoberfest 2025_ 💻🎉